 Distinguishing characteristics of the Pacific Island Region:

-- Marine Operations: Improve marine operations and decision making for industry and emergency responders with reliable ocean observations.
+- Improve marine operations and decision-making for industry, emergency responders, and recreational users with reliable real-time ocean observations.

-- Modeling: Expand geographical coverage of model forecasts to aid response and planning throughout the region.
+- Expand geographical coverage of ocean observing assets and model forecasts to support response and planning throughout the region.

 - Inform coastal hazard planning, response, and mitigation with high-resolution forecasts for enhanced coastal resiliency.

 - Monitor water quality in the Pacific Islands to help protect ecosystems, wildlife, and human health.Inform ecosystem-based management with innovative technologies.